mstoyanovca/music-lessons/README.md

+### Music Lessons Android app

-An Android application for scheduling music lessons, released in the summer of 2013:
+An Android app for scheduling music lessons, released on Google Play in January 2013.

+Removed from Google Play in April 2026, to be distributed via APK.

 The latest updates include:

-- updated dependencies version;
+- updated dependencies version